 18.7.4 Where a student of another university or other institution breaches these Rules, is discovered committing an offence or is believed by the University Librarian on reasonable grounds to have committed an offence, the University Librarian may:

 (1) exclude the student from the Library or facilities; and

 (2) refer the matter to the student's home university or institution.

-18.7.5 Where a member of the general public, other than those provided for under Rules 18.7.2, 18.7.3 or 18.7.4, breaches the Rules relating to Use of the University Library, is discovered committing an offence or is believed by the University Librarian on reasonable grounds to have committed an offence, the University Librarian will take appropriate action, including but not limited to excluding that person from the Library.
+18.7.5 Where a member of the general public breaches these Rules, is discovered committing an offence or is believed by the University Librarian on reasonable grounds to have committed an offence, the University Librarian will take appropriate action, including but not limited to excluding that person from the Library.

 18.8 Penalties, fines and fees

 (1) The fees and penalties listed in this section will apply to any breach of the Rules relating to Use of the University Library.